sgill3077/automation-script-hub/README.md

 # Automation Script Hub

-**Automation Script Hub** is a personal toolkit of modular Bash scripts designed to streamline and simplify routine system administration tasks on Linux and Unix environments.
+**Automation Script Hub is a curated collection of modular Bash scripts that automate and simplify routine system administration tasks in Linux/Unix environments — ideal for DevOps, SysAdmins, and power users.

 ## 🔧 Features